mucute-qwq/TypeScript-LSP-Demo/README.md

 # TypeScript-LSP-Demo
-A simple demo with sora-editor and TypeScript LSP usage
+An uncomplicated demo with sora-editor and TypeScript LSP usage

 ## Screenshots
 <div style="overflow: hidden">